 1 dead amid flooding, strong thunderstorms in Midwest

-Water begins to cover the Kinser Bridge on Farm Road 164 on Saturday, April 29, 2017, in Springfield, Mo.
-Missouri Governor Eric Greitens has declared a state of emergency because of flooding across southern Missouri.
+Missouri Governor Eric Greitens has declared a state of emergency because of flooding across so... .
+Water from the James River floods onto Farm Road 164 on Saturday, April 29, 2017, in Springfield, Mo.

 Comments